0xbiju/0xbiju.github.io/docs/holder-perks.md

 Swimmers (\$SWIM) are Chin Pokie specific points that will be used to redeem rewards.
 [Fertility](/attribute-breakdown#fertility) score will determine how much \$SWIM is generated when Pokies are staked.
 Additionally, holding multiple Pokies will result in more \$SWIM generated since more fertility will be utilized. \$SWIM is not a token, the $SWIM you acrue are points that are visible from the Chin Pokies website.

 ## Rewards
-Rewards that are redeemable through the aforementioned loylty program include:
+Rewards that are redeemable through the aforementioned loyalty program include:
-1. **Chin Pokies Merchandise** -  merchandise will be 100% redeemable with earned \$SWIM.
+1. **Chin Pokies Merchandise** -  Merchandise will be 100% redeemable with earned \$SWIM.
 The only cost for members will be shipping.
-2. **Giveaway Access** - members have the opportuity to enter into AL and NFT raffles as well as giveaways for any future releases.
+2. **Giveaway Access** - Members have the opportuity to enter into AL and NFT raffles as well as giveaways for any future releases.
 3. **Raffles & Auctions** - Members can use \$SWIM to enter raffles for Allowlist spots, for Gen II Chin Pokies, as well as Allowlist spots for collaborative projects.
 Additionally, members can bid on limited releases & new collections using \$SWIM.

 ## \$SWIM Tokenomics
 Chin Pokies are committed to implementing a rewards program post-launch.
 Some of the specifics of how $SWIM works have already been defined and will be explained below.
 The Reward Program functionality will be implemented post-launch on our website using an allocated percentage of the aforementioned community fund (60% of mint sales).

+#### Base Reward
 Maximum staked fertility will be capped at 20, regardless of how many Chin Pokies are held.
 - Ex: If Chin Pokies holder stakes 4 NFTs with fertilities of 4, 9, 8, and 5, the total fertility staked will still be 20.
 - Ex: If Chin Pokies holder stakes 2 NFTs with fertilities of 4 and 3,  the total fertility staked will be 7.

-\$SWIM will be accrued at a rate of `(Total Fertility Staked)^1.5` each day that once the holder has opted in.
+The base \$SWIM reward will be accrued at a rate of `(Total Fertility Staked)^1.5` each day, once the holder has opted in.

-Accrued $SWIM will be collected by redeeming through our website.
+Accrued $SWIM is automatically deposited into your account every day after the holder opts into the rewards

 ![](../assets/images/fertility-chart.png)